Author: Dr. Jean-Paul Rodrigue

 1. Land Requirement and Consumption

 Historically, several environmental aspects impacted the organization and regulation of the footprint taken by transportation activities.
 Although various forms of pollution were noted since Antiquity, by the 19th century, environmental considerations started to become regulations at the onset of the Industrial Revolution.
 Zoning restrictions in central business districts forbidding polluting industrial uses were among the first to be implemented.
 Then, in the 20th-century, land uses judged to be incompatible were separated.
-The most prevalent were heavy industries and residential areas, which led to a series of zoning definitions of urban areas.
+The most prevalent were heavy industries and residential areas, which led to a series of zoning definitions of urban areas and a zonal organization of cities.
 Transportation infrastructures, particularly roads, began to have a growing footprint on urban land uses.
-However, this development is paradoxical since the construction of highways was initially seen as a local benefit, providing mobility and accessibility.
+However, this development is paradoxical since the construction of roads of all categories was initially seen as a local benefit, providing mobility and accessibility.
 It is only later, from the 1970s, that the perspective changed.
-As providers of mobility, highways were also seen as generators of environmental externalities such as land take, noise, and air pollution.
+As mobility providers, roads were also seen as generators of environmental externalities such as land take, noise, and air pollution.
+Thus, the footprint of transportation provides benefits in terms of mobility, accessibility, and opportunities.
+This footprint can also be associated with environmental externalities and hindrances.

-From the 1950s, urbanization has rapidly seen the expansion of urban land uses, which means that a large city of 5 million inhabitants may stretch over 100 km (including suburbs and satellite cities) and may use an amount of land exceeding 5,000 square km.
+Since the 1950s, urbanization has rapidly seen the expansion of urban land uses.
+By the 21st century, more than 830,000 square km, about 0.64% of the landmass, was built up.
+This footprint is expected to double by 2050.
+A large city of 5 million inhabitants may stretch over 100 km (including suburbs and satellite cities) and may use an amount of land exceeding 5,000 square km.
 Such large cities obviously cannot be supported without a vast and complex transport system.
-Also, modal choice has an important impact on land consumption.
-The preference for road transportation has led to massive consumption of space with 1.5 to 2.0% of the world’s total land surface devoted to road transportation, mainly for roads rights of way and parking lots.
+Also, modal choice has an important impact on the footprint.
+The preference for road transportation has led to massive consumption of space, with 1.5 to 2.0% of the world’s total land surface devoted to road transportation, mainly for road rights of way and parking lots.
 The footprint of transportation has reached a point where 30 to 60% of urban areas are taken by road transportation infrastructure alone.
 In more extreme cases of road transportation dependency, such as Los Angeles, this figure can reach 70%.
-Yet, for many developing countries such as China and India, motorization is still in its early stages.
-For China to have a level of motorization similar to those of Western Europe would imply a fleet of vehicle superior to the current global fleet.
+Yet, for many developing economies such as China and India, motorization is growing rapidly.
+For China to have a level of motorization similar to those of the European Union (around 600 vehicles per 1,000 people) would imply a fleet of 500 million vehicles, which is more than the United States and Europe combined.
 From a land requirement perspective, full motorization would generate a massive footprint.

 2. Spatial Form, Pattern and Interaction

-The structure of urban land use has an important impact over transport demand and over the capacity of transportation systems to answer such mobility needs.
+The structure of urban land use has an important impact on transport demand and the capacity of transportation systems to answer such mobility needs.
 This involves three dimensions influencing the environmental impacts of transportation and land use:

 - Spatial form.
 Relates to the spatial arrangement of a city, particularly in terms of the setting and orientation of its axis of circulation.
-This form thus conveys a general structure to urban transportation ranging from centralized to distributed.
-The dominant influence has been expansion and motorization.
-The resulting polycentric cities are economically and functionally flexible but consume more energy.
+It conveys a general structure to urban transportation ranging from centralized to distributed.
+The dominant spatial influence has been expansion and motorization, with the prevalence of polycentric cities, which are economically and functionally flexible but consume more energy.

 The location of activities such as residence, work, retail, production, and distribution is indicative of the required travel demand and the average distance between activities.
-With specialized land use functions and spatial segregation between economic activities, interactions are proportionally increasing.
+Interactions are proportionally increasing with specialized land use functions and spatial segregation between economic activities.
 It is over the matter of density that the relationships between transportation, land use, and the environment can be the most succinctly expressed.
 The higher the density level, the lower the level of energy consumption per capita, and the relative environmental impacts.
-A remarkable diversity of urban densities is found around the world, which is reflective of different geographical settings, planning frameworks, and levels of economic development.
+A remarkable diversity of urban densities is found around the world, reflective of different geographical settings, planning frameworks, and levels of economic development.
 This complexity is compounded by how density changes in relation to the city center.

 A higher level of integration between transportation and land use, particularly density, often results in increased accessibility levels without necessarily increasing the need for automobile travel.
-The slow transformation of urban land uses, with annual rates lower than 2%, makes it difficult to establish sound transportation/land use strategies that could have effective impacts over a short time period.
+With annual rates lower than 2%, the slow transformation of urban land use makes it difficult to establish strategies that could have effective impacts over a short time period.
 As it is generally market forces that shape such changes, it is uncertain which drivers of change would significantly impact the transformation of urban land use.

 3. Environmental Externalities of Land Use

-The last half a century has been associated with a declining role of public transit, a more disorganized spatial structure, and the prevalence of suburbanization.
+Since the 1950s the role of public transit has been on the decline in a large number of cities on par with the rise of automobile ownership, leading to a more disorganized spatial structure, particularly in suburban settings.
 This trend could be reversed with two possible and interdependent paths of land use changes unfolding, depending upon the concerned urban setting:

 - Devolution.
 Due to economic and demographic trends, several cities could lose a share of their population, imposing a rationalization of urban land uses.
 In industrial regions of Europe and North America, several cities have lost a share of their economic base and, correspondingly, their population.
 This involves dismantling urban infrastructure and closing sections or whole neighborhoods, leading to the emergence of urban forests and even forms of urban agriculture.
-Detroit is a salient example since the population of the city dropped by more than a half from 1.8 million in 1950 to 713,000 in 2010.
+Detroit is a salient example since the population of the city dropped by more than a half from 1.8 million in 1950, 713,000 in 2010 to 672,000 in 2020.
 Yet, the population of Detroit’s metropolitan area has remained relatively stable since the 1970s, hovering around 4.2 million.
 This implies that the process of devolution is very location-specific.

-What could shape land use towards a more environmentally beneficial structure in the future is uncertain since many policies appear to be not particularly useful.
+What could shape land use towards a more environmentally-friendly footprint in the future is uncertain since many policies appear not to lead to noticeable outcomes.
 Since it took 30 to 50 years for North American, Australian, and to some extent, European cities to reach their current patterns of automobile dependency, it may take the same amount of time to reach a new equilibrium if specific conditions apply.
-This transition could even be more complex in developing economies where the forces of motorization are gaining momentum with economic development.
+This transition could even be more complex in developing economies where motorization is gaining momentum with economic development.
+There is a clear relationship between the demand for the mobility of passengers and freight and economic development, with outcomes on the footprint.
 Since the price of energy is an important component in the cost of personal mobility, energy costs are likely to be a significant force shaping urban development.
-If the energy component does not change significantly, congestion and infrastructure capacity limitations will likely play a more important aspect.
+Congestion and infrastructure capacity limitations will likely play a more important aspect if the energy component does not change significantly.
 Consequently, the environmental impacts of transportation and land use are likely to stay prevalent for several decades.

 - Goldman, T. and R. Gorham (2006) “Sustainable Urban Transport: Four Innovative Directions”, Technology in Society, Vol. 28, pp. 261-273.